 There are now five million fewer farms in the U.S. than there were in the 1930s and of those remaining, almost 40 percent of the farmers are at least 55 years old.
 Without new farmers to replace them, the future of U.S. farming is not at all certain.
 While interest in small acreage farming and ranching increases each season, many of these new farmers have few opportunities to gain the skills needed for success.

 The award-winning Cultivating Success series of courses were developed to help fill that need, and make the connection between farmers new and old.

-The 12-week course Sustainable Small Farming and Ranching helps participants explore the unique advantages available to the small farm and ranch owner.
+The 12-week course Sustainable Small-Scale Farming and Ranching helps participants explore the unique advantages available to the small farm and ranch owner.
 Sponsored by WSU Snohomish County Extension, Snohomish Conservation District, and Snohomish County Farm Bureau, the course gives participants a broad overview of production and marketing options for today’s small farm.
 Whether you are just exploring the opportunities available or already have an existing operation, you’ll learn what it takes to create, sustain, and grow a viable small farm enterprise.

 Weekly presentations include local growers, organizations, and university specialists with expertise in direct marketing, value-added processing, production planning, agronomy, livestock production, and more.
 In addition to a wealth of resources on a broad variety of ag-related topics, students will also receive a copy of Market Farm Success by Lynn Byczynski.

 Extension programs and employment are available to all without discrimination.
 Evidence of noncompliance may be reported through your local extension office or to the WSU Center for Human Rights.
 Persons with a disability requiring special accommodation can request accommodation 21 days before training at (425) 338-2400.
 If accommodation is not requested in advance, we cannot guarantee availability on-site.